 - the wife of the John Adams (1735-1826)

 who succeeded Washington as the 2nd President of the United States - visited Martha at Mount Vernon in 1800 she felt the place forlorn and neglected.
 After Martha's death in 1802, the household furniture and livestock was auctioned off as per the stipulation set forth in Washington's will.
 The sale raised $100,000 which was divided equally between his heirs and Mount Vernon was left to his nephew, Judge Bushrod Washington (1762-1829)

 Bushrod inherited a smaller and much less profitable Mount Vernon.
 Nonetheless, he did his best with it and even added a balustrade around the roof of the piazza and a small porch with a similar balustrade at the south end of the mansion.
 Despite these improvements, he lacked the funds to keep the mansion in good repair and it gradually sank further into decay.
-Bushrod died suddenly in 1829, and being childless, he divided the estate between the children and grandchildren of his siblings, with the mansion itself going to his nephew, John Augustine Washington II (1789-1832).
+Bushrod and his wife both died suddenly in 1829, and being childless, they divided the estate between the children and grandchildren of his siblings, with the mansion itself going to his nephew, John Augustine Washington II (1789-1832)

 John moved into the mansion with his wife, Jane Charlotte Blackburn

 and their children, but just three years later, he too died.
 Mount Vernon was maintained by his widow until their eldest son, Lt.-Col. John Augustine Washington III

 , reached majority in 1843.
 He struggled in vain to restore the historic home and to secure government grants but finally admitted defeat just five years later in 1848 and put the mansion and a small parcel of land around it up for sale at $200,000.
 However, John maintained a strong feeling of attachment and responsibility towards the house and turned down several generous offers, refusing to sell to anyone whose motives he doubted.The Mount Vernon Ladies' Association